The-OpenROAD-Project/OpenROAD/src/odb/README.md

 All public database classes are defined in `db.h`.
 These class definitions provide all functions for examining and modifying the database objects.
-The database is an object itself so multiple database objects can exist simultaineously (no global state).
+The database is an object itself so multiple database objects can exist simultaneously (no global state).

 `dbTypes.h` defines types returned by database class member functions.